beyarkay/masters-thesis/src/03_lit_review.md

 few affordable off-the-shelf options available in the 2020s.
 The development of platforms such as Arduino and online hobby electronics forums have made building a custom solution significantly more accessible.
-Recent researchers are generally preferring to build their own systems\footnote{\citealt{
+Recent researchers are generally preferring to build their own systems \citep{
     harrisonOmniTouchWearableMultitouch2011,
     xuzhangFrameworkHandGesture2011,
     ammaAirwritingWearableHandwriting2014,